Sailor Neptune: Special powers and items

 Even in civilian form, Michiru has some precognitive gifts, as she occasionally states that "the sea is stormy" when there is an evil presence at work.
-She is not shown using any other special powers in her civilian form, and must first transform into a Sailor Soldier by raising her hand or a special device into the air and shouting a special phrase, originally "Neptune Planet Power, Make-up!"
+She is not shown using any other special powers in her civilian form, and must first transform into a Sailor Guardian by either raising her hand or using a special device called the Lip Rod in the anime and shouting a special phrase, originally "Neptune Planet Power, Make-up!"
 In the manga she eventually gains her Neptune Crystal and this phrase changes to evoke Neptune Crystal Power.
 In the anime, although she does upgrade to Super Sailor Neptune, the Crystal is never mentioned and her transformation is never shown on screen after the upgrade.

 Sailor Neptune's powers are inspired by Roman mythology, where Neptune is the god of the sea.
 She draws energy from the "deep waters" and blasts it at her foes.
 She is given three major attacks in the series, and although they all have English names (like those of the other Sailor Soldiers), each is also given kanji in the manga to denote the meaning to Japanese readers.
 For example, her first attack, Deep Submerge, is given kanji which translate precisely to "deep" (深) and "submerge" (水没).
 The intended English pronunciation is given in furigana.
 This is Sailor Neptune's primary attack for most of the anime series.